Save Money for Your Family Vacation

 "Our family survey reports Yosemite is the best family vacation spot in the U.S."

 "We need to visit the relatives this year, but we just can't afford it."
 Have these conversations been heard in your house?
 Taking a vacation today has become incredibly expensive.
 A trip to Disney World?
 For some families this seems easy, for mine it would take a winning lottery ticket or an act of God.
 So many households are struggling just to get all the bills paid every month, so taking a vacation can take a backseat.
-The truth is though it is these very families who really need that vacation.
+The truth is though, that it is these very families who really need that vacation.
 If you are scrimping and saving all the time, the idea of cutting loose and ...spending can be pretty liberating.
 So what are some ways to get that family vacation?
 First of all you need to have a plan.

 Where do you want to go?
 Discuss this as a family.
 Are you going to Aunt Martha's in the next county or are you going to EuroDisney?
 If you are really stretched financially, start small.
 We found we could afford a 4-day weekend to a nearby city.
 We hit museums, zoos, restaurants, and historical monuments.
 Research your destination.
 Use the library, the Internet, a relative or friend in the area.
 We found a great restaurant for kids we never would have known about if I hadn't asked a cousin about it.
 Once you have your destination decided write it down on a savings worksheet.
 Put the worksheet on the front of the refrigerator.
 This helps your family to remember the goal you have set.